Yudh (film): Plot

 Savitri's twin baby sons are snatched by notorious criminal Gama Mateen, who demands a ransom in exchange for returning the sons to Savitri.
-Inspector Bhargav comes to the aid of Savitri but is himself killed in the process while trying to save Savitri's twin sons.
+Inspector Bhargav comes to the aid of Savitri but is himself killed in the process while trying to save the twins.
 Gama goes on the run taking one of the twins with him while the other is missing.
 After Inspector Bhargav's death, Savitri brings up Bhargav's son, Vikram, as her own son.

 Many years later, Vikram has grown up to be a police inspector like his dad.
-And Savitri's two children who Savitri has not seen since they were babies have grown up to be Public Prosecutor Avinash and an underworld criminal named Junior.
-Junior was brought up by Gama to become a sharpshooter hitman and Gama uses him to kill off whoever he wants and Avinash is blamed each time for the killings.
+Savitri's two children, who Savitri has not seen since they were babies, have grown up to be Public Prosecutor Avinash and an underworld criminal named Junior.
+Junior was brought up by Gama Mateen to become a sharpshooting hitman to kill off whoever Gama wants and Avinash is blamed each time for the killings.
 Avinash is also coincidentally the best friend of Vikram.

-Vikram begins to suspect that Avinash is not all he seems when a witness identifies Avinash as one of the men involved in a heist.
+Vikram begins to suspect that Avinash is not all he seems when a witness named Moinddin Khan identifies Avinash as one of the men involved in a heist.
 Avinash protests his innocence and after many misunderstandings, it is discovered that his twin brother Junior is behind all the killings and heists.
-Vikram also discovers that his father had been killed by Gama Mateen when he was just a child so he sets out to avenge his father and reunite Savitri with her two sons but unfortunately Junior is killed by Gama Mateen when he discovers that the had sent him to kill his own mother.
+Vikram also discovers that his father had been killed by Gama Mateen when he was just a child so he sets out to avenge his father and reunite Savitri with her two sons.

 Gama Mateen kidnaps Avinash and bring him to his cage.
-Avinash was shocked to see his lookalike, Junior.
-Gama replaces Junior to Avinash's place to kill Savitri Devi.
-When Junior realises that Savitri Devi is his mother, he scolds Gama.
-Gama sends his goon to kill Junior and he does.
-When they found Junior's cadaver, they presumed that Avinash is dead but they discover that Avinash is alive and he is with Gama Mateen.
+Avinash is shocked to see his lookalike, Junior.
+Both are not aware they are twin brothers and assume they only have facial resemblance.
+Gama sends Junior in Avinash's place to kill Savitri Devi.
+When Junior later discovers that Savitri Devi is his mother, he scolds Gama for sending him to kill his own mother.
+Gama sends his goon to kill Junior.
+When Vikram and Savitri find Junior's body, they think Avinash is dead but later they discover that Avinash is alive and he is with Gama.
+Vikram rescues Avinash and has a fight with Gama.
+When Gama is about to kill Vikram, Savitri shoots and kills Gama.
+Avinash is reunited with his mother.